 - Confidence is the result of incremental, constant, and consistent improvement.

-- Thus, the escape hatch from anxiety’s snare of overwhelm is to measure progress incrementally.
+- Thus, the escape hatch from procrastination’s snare of overwhelm is to measure progress incrementally.

 - Then by taking the smallest amount of time to strategically plan our attack, we can remove the roadblocks that our willpower & emotions put in our way.